Core Technologies

 - Enforcing multi-tenant execution safety

-- Ensuring container-to-GPU passthrough performance
+- Enabling container-to-GPU passthrough

 Unlike traditional hypervisors, hypervisor-vmm